California Alien Land Law of 1913: History and context

 Leading up to the passage of the 1913 Alien Land Law, there had been growing anti-Asian prejudice in California and in the United States in general, first against the Chinese during the 19th century, culminating with the Chinese Exclusion Act of 1882, and then against the Japanese during the 20th century.
 Anti-Japanese sentiment was often expressed in racist Yellow Peril arguments.

 In 1900, there was an influx of over 12,000 Japanese immigrants to the US mainland, many of whom had just been released from indentured labor with Hawaii's 1898 annexation.
 Many Japanese immigrants settled in California and relocated to rural areas after they initially landed in cities.
 Farming became the major economic foundation for the Japanese population in California, and they saw it as a way to prove their productive abilities and to establish a sense of permanency in their new nation.
 Gradually, many moved from farm labor into truck farming and filled the niche market for perishable crops.

 The sudden increases in Japanese immigration in that and subsequent years spurred many anti-Japanese political and organizational movements in California, and the introduction of anti-Asian legislation to the California legislature, all of which influenced public sentiment.
-Many workers returning from World War I felt that the Japanese were infringing on their job opportunities.
 In addition, some feared that the Japanese were attempting to overtake white control of California's farmland.
 The Los Angeles Times and groups such as the Anti-Asiatic Association were vocal instigators of the anti-Japanese movement.
 In 1907, in accordance with the Gentlemen's Agreement, the United States and Japan agreed to limit Japanese migration to the United States, with Japan agreeing that it would stop issuing passports to persons intending to migrate as laborers who had no established future residence in the United States or had no family members already in the United States.